 Did you know gas caps can leak?
 And that a leaky gas cap can hurt your fuel economy?
 It’s true: a broken or badly sealed gas cap can admit oxygen to the fuel line and make your gas burn hotter than it should.
 This seriously reduces economy and sends you back to the pump more often than you should.
 Low tire pressure is another likely culprit if you’re not getting adequate mileage.
 Try checking your tire pressure once a month, and more often if your low pressure light comes on.

 Change Your Driving Style

 The way you drive might be the biggest single factor in improving fuel economy.
 Try driving with a feather-light foot on the gas pedal.
-You might be surprised at how little performance you're sacrificing and how much fuel not gunning the motor saves.
-In a similar vein, avoid letting the engine idle while you're stopped; that just burns gas for no gain in distance.
-Finally, if you drive a manual transmission car, try keeping it in the highest gear you can without putting strain on the engine.
-If you're driving at, say, 40 mph, you might get away with 3rd gear, but if you're driving in 4th, your engine could work up to 25 percent less hard, which translates into improved gas mileage.
+You might be surprised at how little performance you’re sacrificing and how much fuel not gunning the motor saves.
+In a similar vein, avoid letting the engine idle while you’re stopped; that just burns gas for no gain in distance.
+Finally, if you drive a manual transmission car, try keeping it in the highest gear you can without putting a strain on the engine.
+If you’re driving at, say, 40 mph, you might get away with 3rd gear, but if you’re driving in 4th, your engine could work up to 25 percent less hard, which translates into the improved gas mileage.